 Parents can often find themselves with the daunting task of selecting a child care center or school for their precious gems.
 With so many options out there it can be overwhelming for any parent.
 Here is a quick guide of things to look for to ensure that the transition to childcare is a smooth one for you and your child.

-Take a Peek-Does the school have an open door policy?
+Does the school has an open-door policy?
 Can you see your children in action during the day or when you pick up and drop off your child?
-Be leary of schools that do not ever allow you to peek in on your child and who do not welcome your participation in class activities and special events.
+Be leary of schools that do not ever allow you to peek in on your child and who do not welcome your participation in-class activities and special events.

-**Here at Stepping Stones, we have dedicated our life’s work to ensuring that children are given the best opportunities to grow and develop at their pace.
-We offer a variety of full time and part time options for infants all the way through Pre-Kindergarten, as well as a Private Kindergarten and First Grade and Afterschool program for school-aged kids.
-We believe in the power of teacher/child interaction and encourage parents to come peek in and get involved in the classroom.
-We recently launched BrightWheel technology that allows you to see how your child is doing (diapering, feedings, outside times, naps, and cute photos of their day) in real time through an app.
+**Here at Stepping Stones, we have dedicated our life’s work to ensure that children are given the best opportunities to grow and develop at their pace.
+We offer a variety of full time and part-time options for infants all the way through Pre-Kindergarten, as well as a Private Kindergarten and First Grade and Afterschool program for school-aged kids.
+We believe in the power of teacher/child interaction and encourage parents to come to peek in and get involved in the classroom.
+We recently launched BrightWheel technology that allows you to see how your child is doing (diapering, feedings, outside times, naps, and cute photos of their day) in real-time through an app.
 Please call us to schedule a tour and learn all about our programs. #momlife #dadlife #privateschool #infantcare